To succeed, we must become comfortable with being uncomfortable on a daily basis.

 When you climb a mountain hardly ever will you consistently climb upwards for the entire journey.
 Sometimes you need to climb down for a period of time before ascending once again.
 And this is true of the changes you would like to make to your comfort zone.
 This journey is not going to be a straight path up the side of the mountain, it’s rather going to be a journey of ups and downs.
 Sometimes you will make your way along smooth paths, while at other times you will encounter obstacles that you will need to work around.
 But it really doesn’t matter how your journey unfolds, as long as you maintain your focus and clearly understand the coordinates of your target destination.

 This comfort zone expansion process involves the following steps:

 - Action Stage > Relapse Stage > Contemplation Stage

 - Maintenance Stage

 When you get to the Action Stage you will either progress onward ascending up the mountain onto the Maintenance Stage, or you will fall back descending down the mountain into the Relapse Stage, which then feeds directly into the Contemplation Stage.
-This is in essence the cycle of moving up and down the mountain sporadically along your journey as you make your way towards your final destination.
-It of course doesn’t necessarily mean that you are going backwards.
+This is, in essence, the cycle of moving up and down the mountain sporadically along your journey as you make your way towards your final destination.
+It, of course, doesn’t necessarily mean that you are going backward.
 The mountain has ups and downs, peaks and valleys, as do the changes you are attempting to make.
 You must just take things in stride and stay focused on the big picture — the goal you’re working towards.
 As long as you don’t get off course, you have nothing to be concerned about.

 Let’s now delve into each of these steps in a little detail.